 Bulgaria Adoption Overview

-Children Available: Children 7 years and older who are considered healthy, and children of all ages with special needs.
+Children Available: Available children are 18 months and older at the time of referral.
+Waiting Children are 7 years and older who are considered healthy, and children of all ages with special needs.

-Parent Requirements: Married couples or single women ages 25 and older.
-The age difference between an adoptive parent and child can be no more than 50 years for the younger parent in an adoptive family and no more than 55 years for the older parent in the adoptive family.
-For a single parent the difference can be no more than 50 years between parent and child ages.
+Parent Requirements: Parents must be 25 or older.
+The age difference between an adoptive parent and child can be no more than 50 years for the younger parent or single parent in an adoptive family.
+The older parent can be no more than 55 years older than the child in the adoptive family.
+Single women may adopt.
 Single men may also be considered on a case-by-case basis.

-Travel Requirements: Two trips to Bulgaria: the first 7 to 8 days; the second 10 to 12 days
+Travel Requirements: Two trips to Bulgaria: the first 7 to 8 days; the second 10 to 12 days.
+4 to 6 months between trips.

 a.
-2 to 4 months from submitting a dossier to registering with the Bulgaria Ministry of Justice
+1 to 2 months from submitting a dossier to registering with the Bulgaria Ministry of Justice

 More Details: Bulgaria Adoption with Carolina Adoption Services